Alliance (1904 automobile)

 The Alliance is an automobile that was made from 1904 to 1905 by Automobil- und Motorwerke Alliance Fischer & Abele, Berlin.
+The factory was located at 110 Alexandrinen Street.
+By coincidence, the geometric center of Berlin, within the old borders up to 1996, is located exactly on Alexandrinenstraße and has been commemorated there with a memorial stone.
 They were powered by either 2- or 4-cylinder engines.
 Chassis and engines made by the company were often supplied to other factories as proprietary components.